danilodjor/forge-das-processing/README.md

-# FORGE DAS Data Downsampling Project
+# FORGE DAS Downsampling & Analysis Toolkit

 A comprehensive toolkit for processing, analyzing, and downsampling Distributed Acoustic Sensing (DAS) data from the Utah FORGE geothermal field.
 This project provides efficient methods for handling large-scale seismic datasets and performing temporal downsampling with anti-aliasing filtering.